fairhill1/tiktak/README.md

 ## License

-This constructed language is open for anyone to use, learn, and contribute to.
+This constructed language is closed license.